shirlz201/shirlz201/README.md

  <br>
  ⚡ Fun fact: My profile pic is when I traveled to Iceland solo!
  <br>
- :bulb: Feel free to reach out with any questions!</p>
+ :bulb: Feel free to reach out with any questions. </p>

 <!--